Build an Engaging Intranet to Enhance Employee Engagement

 Read on to discover how to create a 30-60-90 day plan for each of your new hires that makes sure they all get up to speed as fast as possible.

-A 30-60-90 day plan is a document that lays out how a new employee is expected to spend their time – and what they’re expected to accomplish – in the first 30, 60, and 90 days at your company.
+A 30-60-90 day plan is a document that lays out how a new employee is expected to spend their time – and what they’re expected to accomplish – in the first 30, 60, and 90 days at the organization.

-For the new hire, a 30-60-90 day plan makes what’s expected of them crystal clear.
-And since 23% of employees who quit within six months say that clear guidelines on their responsibilities would have helped them stay at the job, this can have a huge impact on your turnover rates.
+For the new hire, make what’s expected of them crystal clear.
+Since 23% of employees who quit within six months say that clear guidelines on their responsibilities would have helped them stay at the job, this can have a huge impact on your turnover rates.

 For managers, a 30-60-90 day plan helps your new hires hit the ground running without constantly having to ask you what they should do next.
 This helps ensure the onboarding process goes as smoothly as possible for each new teammate.

+It's all about finding a balance in your new hire plan.
 Include too much information in your 30-60-90 day plans and you’ll overwhelm your new hires.
-But if you skimp on important details, you’ll create blockers for them – and create headaches for yourself down the line.
+But if you skimp on important details, you’ll create blockers for them and headaches for yourself.

-Make sure your 30-60-90 day plans include all the information they need to – and none they don’t – by sticking to these six sections:
+Make sure your 30-60-90 day plans include all the information they need starting with these six sections:

 Your 30-60-90 day plans should include everything your new teammates need to navigate their first few months at your company.

-You’ll also want to include all the important links your new hire will need so they’re always to hand, including:
+Include all the important links your new hire will need, including:

 The goals in this section of their 30-60-90 day plan should focus on soaking up knowledge rather than making an impact and executing projects.